zesty-io/zestyio-atom/README.md

 ### Release Notes

-Release 0.43.0
+Planned for Release 0.44.0

-* Publishing Button for Single File
 * Pull down Button for Single File
 * Developer Token now store outside the zesty.json file, and in the atom editor

+Release 0.43.0

+* Publishing Button for Single Javascript, View, or CSS File

 Release 0.42.0